OptimizeRx Corporation - Consensus Indicates Potential 12.3% Upside

-OptimizeRx Corporation found using ticker (OPRX) now have 3 analysts covering the stock.
+OptimizeRx Corporation found using ticker (OPRX) have now 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
 The range between the high target price and low target price is between 40 and 26 and has a mean target at 33.33.
-Now with the previous closing price of 29.67 this now indicates there is a potential upside of 12.3%.
-The 50 day moving average now sits at 25.63 and the 200 day moving average is 19.41.
-The company has a market capitalisation of $500m.
-Company Website: http://www.optimizerx.com
+With the stocks previous close at 29.67 this now indicates there is a potential upside of 12.3%.
+There is a 50 day moving average of 25.63 and the 200 moving average now moves to 19.41.
+The market cap for the company is $500m.
+Find out more information at: http://www.optimizerx.com

 OptimizeRx Corporation operates as a digital health company that facilitates communication at point-of-care among various stakeholders in healthcare.
 Its cloud-based solution supports patient adherence to medications by providing real-time access to financial assistance, prior authorization, and critical clinical information; and network consists of electronic health record company platforms, which provide the ambulatory patient market with access to their workflow at the point-of-care.
 Its products and applications include financial messaging, a virtual patient support center that allows doctors and staff to access sample vouchers, co-pay coupons, and other patient support through their EMR and/or e-prescribe systems; and brand awareness and clinical messaging services.
 The company’s products and applications also comprise brand support services, which focuses on educating and working with pharmaceutical manufacturers on identifying, formulating, and implementing new eRx media strategies, including drug file integration, sales force training, and strategy development services for promoting their products.
 In addition, it operates cloud based Mobile Health Messenger platform that provides interactive health messaging for enhanced medication adherence and care coordination; and HIPAA-compliant automated mobile messaging platform that allows pharmaceutical manufactures and related entities to directly engage with patients to enhance regimen compliance.
 Further, the company offers patient programs with treatment and affordability information, lifestyle and condition trackers, Internet device connectivity, forms, and surveys.
 OptimizeRx Corporation is headquartered in Rochester, Michigan.